spetlr-org/spetlr/docs/power_bi/README.md

 execution time of the previous dataset refresh, making sure as few requests to the PowerBI API would be made as possible, while ensuring the method would finish as soon as possible.

+If you want to refresh only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
+If the list is not empty, only the selected tables will be refreshed (and the previous refresh time will be ignored).

 Additionally, you can set the optional "number_of_retries" parameter to specify the number of retries on transient errors when calling refresh().